Feature Request #4478

 - composite interfaces (interfaces extending multiple other interfaces) should only exist when there is actually a need by a method for the combination; interfaces should not be a copy of the class's implementation; there is no point to 1:1 relationships

 - underscores in class names mean: "the part on the right of the underscore is a element of the group on the left" (be it because it literally extends or simply "logical extention thereof").
 Examples:

 - configuration, route names, etc should all have kohana in the name to avoid name collision

 - default namespace for kohana would be kohana4 instead of just kohana to allow for backwards compatiblity whenever kohana5 would come about

 I'm sure I forgot something...
 Anyway, each one of those requires a big wall of text (probably), so just let me know which you don't understand and I'll clarify.

-#3 Updated by Steven G. over 2 years ago
+#3 Updated by Steven G. almost 3 years ago

 Jeremy Bush wrote: